 Phone Number: (828) 685-1685

 Directions To Grandad’s Apples:

+Asheville to Grandad’s is about 35 to 45 minutes by car.
 From Asheville, take I-26 to Exit 49A Bat Cave/Chimney Rock.
-Stay straight on Chimney Rock Road for 2.4-miles.
+Stay straight on Chimney Rock Road for 2.4 miles.
 Grandad’s Apples will be on the left.

-U-Pick from their 17 apple varieties including Honey Crisp, Gala, Red Delicious, Golden Delicious, Ambrosia, Granny Smith, Mutsu, Fuji, Pink Lady, Cameo, Grimes Golden, and Jonagold, just to name a few.
+Mountain Fresh Orchards sells 17 apple varieties including Honey Crisp, Gala, Red Delicious, Golden Delicious, Ambrosia, Granny Smith, Mutsu, Fuji, Pink Lady, Cameo, Grimes Golden, and Jonagold – just to name a few.

 Address: 2887 Chimney Rock Rd.
 Hendersonville, NC 28792